Is Kenya Safe to Visit? 10 Health and Safety Tips for Travelers

 Downtown Nairobi Photo © iStock/millerpd

 While Kenya is a safe destination compared to some surrounding African countries, there are issues with crime in major cities such as Nairobi, and many government travel advisories warn travelers of the threat of terrorism.
+The overall 2024 crime index for Kenya is 56.8, the 34th highest in the world.
+However, most crime is concentrated in the cities or along the Kenya-Somalia border.
 Check your Government's travel advice for the latest information.

 Travelers will always attract unwanted attention from beggars and potential pickpockets.
 From street scammers to more serious threats, a little common sense goes a long way in Keyna, and staying up to date on the local situation is essential no matter where you go.
 These are the things you need to know to stay safe in Kenya.